ZmnSCPxj-jr/sidepool/doc/10-peerswap-in-sidepool.md

-* The success path, which the ultimate offerrer initiates once it has accepted in-Lightning HTLCs totalling or exceeding the "agreed-upon amount", and all those HTLCs have been irrevocably committed.
+* The success path, which the ultimate offerrer initiates once it has accepted in-Lightning HTLCs totalling or exceeding the in-sidepool HTLC amount, and all those HTLCs have been irrevocably committed.
   * The ultimate offerrer sends out `peerswap_success`, which forwarders then forward to the ultimate acceptor.
 * The fail path, which the ultimate acceptor initiates once *all*